Certain foods, including leafy greens, whole grains, and fatty fish, can benefit your heart health and lower your risk

-In recent years, research has confirmed its potent medicinal properties and found that garlic can even help improve heart health.
+Garlic has potent medicinal properties that may help improve heart health.

-This is thanks to the presence of a compound called allicin, which is believed to have a multitude of therapeutic effects (
+This is thanks to the presence of a compound called allicin, which is believed to have many therapeutic effects (

 Be sure to consume garlic raw or crush it and let it sit for a few minutes before cooking.
 This allows for the formation of allicin, maximizing its potential health benefits.

 It’s also rich in monounsaturated fatty acids, which many studies have associated with improvements in heart health.

-In fact, one study involving 7,216 adults at high risk for heart disease showed that those who consumed the most olive oil had a 35% lower risk of developing heart disease.
+One study from 2014 involving 7,216 adults at high risk for heart disease showed that those who consumed the most olive oil had a 35% lower risk of developing heart disease.

 Furthermore, a higher intake of olive oil was associated with a 48% lower risk of dying from heart disease (

-Take advantage of the many benefits of olive oil by drizzling it over cooked dishes or adding it to vinaigrettes and sauces.
+You can drizzle olive oil over cooked dishes or add it to vinaigrettes and sauces.

 Edamame is an immature soybean frequently found in Asian cuisine.

 Like other soy products, edamame is rich in soy isoflavones, a type of flavonoid that may help lower cholesterol levels and improve heart health.

-If combined with other changes to diet and lifestyle, even slightly reducing your cholesterol levels can have a big impact on your risk of heart disease.
+If combined with other changes to diet and lifestyle, even slightly reducing your cholesterol levels can greatly impact your risk of heart disease.